 Finding the best broker for your scheme

-Firstly, choose broker who specialises in sectional title insurance.
+Firstly, choose a broker who specialises in sectional title insurance.

-In order to find a good broker, you will need to do a bit of homework.
-NAMA (National Association of Managing Agents), key managing agents, sectional title experts and insurers themselves can refer a good broker or advisor.
+To find a good broker, you will need to do a bit of homework.
+NAMA (National Association of Managing Agents), key managing agents, sectional title experts, and insurers themselves can refer a good broker or advisor.

 During the interview, ask some basic questions to test their sectional title abilities, such as:

-- How will you, as broker, present quotations and records of advice?
+- How will you, as a broker, present quotations and records of advice?

-- What are the main areas of risk do you as broker consider important?
+- What are the main areas of risk do you as a broker consider important?

 - Which insurers or underwriting managers does your practice work with?

-- What team to you have to support you?
+- What team do you have to support you?

 - How will claims be handled?